Incumbents reign, Green Party emerges empty-handed in latest Senate race

 Incumbents held on to many seats in the six cantons with Senate races on Sunday.
-The biggest upset came in Canton Ticino, which elected its first female Socialist Party senator in a narrow defeat over a veteran senator.
+The biggest upset came in Canton Ticino, which elected its first female senator in a narrow defeat over a veteran senator.

 Green Party candidate Regula Rytz, who made a splash in the October 20 elections, came up short for the Senate seat in Canton Bern on Sunday.
 The canton elected incumbent Hans Stöckli from the Socialist Party (SP) and Werner Salzmann from the right-wing Swiss People’s Party (SVP), regaining the party’s seat lost to the Conservative Democratic party in the last election.